SDS-EPFL/NetworkHistogram.jl/docs/src/api.md

 !!! note
     The groups will be of size `floor(h * n)` where `n` is the number of nodes if `h` is a float.
 If `h` is an integer, the groups will be of size `h`.
-The last group may be smaller if `n` is not perfectely divisible by the group size.
+The last group may be smaller if `n` is not exactly divisible by the group size.

 ```@autodocs